nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

    :local:
    :depth: 2

-The nRF Desktop is a reference design of a Human Interface Device (HID) that is connected to a host through Bluetooth LE or USB, or both.
+The nRF Desktop is a reference design of a Human Interface Device (HID) that is connected to a host through Bluetooth® Low Energy or USB, or both.
 Depending on the configuration, this application can work as desktop mouse, gaming mouse, keyboard, or connection dongle.

 .. tip::